mattpep/lurl-go/README.md

 This app has no mechanism (from the web) to add URLs.
 This is intentional, as it prevents the need to write a login or authentication system.
-The URLs are stored in a plain text file which is space-separated records one per line.
+The URLs are stored in a plain text file which is space-separated records one per line and read on each request.
 Each line has two keys: the short tag and the destination URL.

 # Configuration